 If you are less of a movie buff and more of a history fan or an expert shopper, check out our guides to the ‘Best Destinations for History Lovers’ and the ‘Best Shopping Destinations in Europe’.

-Returning to work after the Christmas holidays can be pretty soul destroying.
-But why not keep the holiday spirit alive by planning a winter break this January?
-A break from the drudge of the daily commute will help you sail through the winter months and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
+Whether you are partial to a blast of winter sun or prefer to have fun in the snow, you can keep the holiday spirit of Christmas alive by planning a winter break this January.
+A break from the drudge of the daily commute will help you sail through the winter months, and you can have lots of fun deciding where you want to go and planning what you are going to do when you get there.
 Why not choose from one of these five destinations that will be sure to chase away those winter blues?